Board of Officers and Trustees

 Click on each Board member position for a photo and biography.

 Marky Lloyd, President

-I joined the Fellowship in 2009 when my partner (Judy Holleman) and I moved to Boulder after our retirement.
+I joined the Fellowship in 2009 when my partner, Judy Holleman, and I moved to Boulder after our retirement.
 I’m very grateful to be a part of this special faith community.
 Our Sunday services nurture my spirit, our commitment to social justice work inspires me, and the support of our community sustains me.
-I’m excited about this Year of Adventure and am happy and grateful to be working with the many capable and dedicated folks who are helping us move forward!

 I’m a retired college professor (PhD in personality and social psychology from the University of Arizona).
 I taught for 16 years at Suffolk University in Boston and for 16 years at Georgia Southern University in Statesboro (near Savannah).
 My professional passions were teaching, textbook writing, and departmental administration.
 I enjoy music, traveling, nature, and photography (landscape and flowers), and spending time with friends.

-Currently, I coordinate the Sunday bulletin folding teams and serve as a Steward.
-I’ve also been Co-coordinator of Neighborhood Connectors, Chair of the Member Engagement Council, Chair of the Communications Committee, and a Board Trustee.
+Currently, I serve as a Steward and a Sunday Bulletin Folder.
+I’ve also been Board Vice-President, Board Trustee, Co-coordinator of Neighborhood Connectors, Chair of the Member Engagement Council, Chair of the Communications Committee, and Coordinator of the Sunday Bulletin Folding Teams.

 Nancy DiLaura, Vice President